Camaltra/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-# Introduction to the shell permissions and groupe
+# Introduction to the shell permissions and group

-## Basics exercices
+## Basic exercices

 ### 0-current_working_directory
 Prints the absolute path name of the current working directory.